History of Los Angeles: Early labor movements

 On Christmas Day, 1913, police attempted to break up an IWW rally of 500 taking place in the Plaza.
 Encountering resistance, the police waded into the crowd attacking them with their clubs.
 One citizen was killed.
 In the aftermath, the authorities attempted to impose martial law in the wake of growing protests.
 Seventy-three people were arrested in connection with the riots.
 The city council introduced new measures to control public speaking.
 The Times called onlookers and taco vendors "cultural subversives."

 The open shop campaign continued from strength to strength, although not without meeting opposition from workers.
 By 1923, the Industrial Workers of the World had made considerable progress in organizing the longshoremen in San Pedro and led approximately 3,000 men to walk off the job.
-With the support of the Los Angeles Times, a special "Red Squad" was formed within the Los Angeles Police Department and arrested so many strikers that the city's jails were soon filled.
+With the support of the Los Angeles Times, a special LAPD Red Squad arrested so many strikers that the city's jails were soon filled.

 Some 1,200 dock workers were corralled in a special stockade in Griffith Park.
 The Times wrote approvingly that "stockades and forced labor were a good remedy for IWW terrorism."
 Public meetings were outlawed in San Pedro, Upton Sinclair was arrested at Liberty Hill in San Pedro for reading the United States Bill of Rights on the private property of a strike supporter (the arresting officer told him "we'll have none of 'that Constitution stuff'") and blanket arrests were made at union gatherings.
 The strike ended after members of the Ku Klux Klan and the American Legion raided the IWW Hall and attacked the men, women and children meeting there.
 The strike was defeated.

 Los Angeles developed another industry in the early 20th century when movie producers from the East Coast relocated there.
 These new employers were likewise afraid of unions and other social movements: During Upton Sinclair's campaign for governor of California under the banner of his "End Poverty In California" (EPIC) movement, Louis B. Mayer turned MGM's Culver City studio into the unofficial headquarters of the organized campaign against EPIC.
-MGM produced fake newsreel interviews with whiskered actors with Russian accents voicing their enthusiasm for EPIC, along with footage focusing on central casting hobos huddled on the borders of California waiting to enter and live off the bounty of its taxpayers once Sinclair was elected.
+MGM produced fake newsreel interviews with whiskered actors with Russian accents voicing their enthusiasm for EPIC, along with footage focusing on hobos huddled on the borders of California waiting to enter and live off the bounty of its taxpayers once Sinclair was elected.
 Sinclair, however, lost the election.

-Los Angeles also acquired another industry in the years just before World War II: the garment industry.
-At first devoted to regional merchandise such as sportswear, the industry eventually grew to be the second largest center of garment production in the United States.